-Click a row or column header or cells to select a rectangular area of the matrix.
+You can restrict the display to a rectangular area of the matrix.
+To select rows or columns click on row or column headers.
+For an arbitrary area of the matrix keep the mouse button pressed and select the respective cells.
 To restrict the display to the selection, right-click and select Zoom to Selection from the context menu.
 To change the position of the row and column headers, hold down the Ctrl key and drag the header to the required position.